jhuckaby/zeroupload/README.md

 ## Styling the Drag Hover

-You can provide visual feedback when the user is hovering files over your drop zones, via CSS classes.
+You can provide visual feedback when the user is hovering files over your drop zones, via CSS.
 ZeroUpload will add a `dragover` class to any drop zone DOM elements where the mouse is hovering with files in tow.
 To take advantage of this, simply define a `dragover` CSS class which contains the effects you want.
 Here is an example:

 ```css
 	.dragover {